Skip to Content

 Q. How do I request time off/modifications to my work schedule to care for myself or a family member due to a medical condition?

-A. Reach out to your Supervisor and let them know what you need.
+A. Reach out to your supervisor and let them know what you need.
 You do not need to disclose the diagnosis of the medical condition, but you will likely need to provide a doctor’s note that describes your work restrictions/time off needed for the condition.

 Q. What do I do if a co-worker or employee says they are suicidal or makes statements that indicate they have been considering suicide/self-harm?